nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a user: `addPerson`

-Adds a user to the records
+Adds a person to the ExpressLibrary.

 Format: `addPerson n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`